Nearly Full-Sky Low-Multipole Cosmic Microwave Temperature Anisotropy: I. Foreground Cleaned Maps: Data Analysis

 A residual monopole and dipole due to calibration differences can still exist in the maps and we remove these after Galactic foreground removal so that the Galactic signal does not interfere with the residual fit.
 We execute the subsequent fit using \texttt{curvefit} applied to the full-sky.

-We find that the best-cleaned CMB maps are the four at target frequencies of 70, 94, 100, and 143 GHz shown in Figure \ref{fig:fullsky} after the initial cleaning.
+Based on map differences, power spectra differences, histogram comparisons, and other statistical comparisons, we find that the best-cleaned CMB maps are the four at target frequencies of 70, 94, 100, and 143 GHz shown in Figure \ref{fig:fullsky} after the initial cleaning.
 This is likely because these bands are near the spectral minimum of the Galactic-to-CMB antenna temperature ratio, but it is also probably affected by the degree to which morphological complexities are represented by available templates at each frequency.
 For example, there are no high-quality templates that trace the AME or allow variation of the synchrotron spectral index.